AzimoLabs/Review-Reporter/README.md

 Where:

- - <b>JAR_NAME</b>: depending on generated Review-Reported versions you might end up with various names.
+ - <b>JAR_NAME</b>: depending on which version of Review-Reporter you have built, you might end up with various names.
 In example `review-reporter-2.6-assembly.jar`.

  - <b>LAUNCHER_CLASS</b>:: this value is always the same, it points to class which is launcher class of whole project.
 In our case use `com.azimo.tool.ReviewReporterService`.